Azathothas/Stars/README.md

 - [VHSgunzo/superglue](https://github.com/VHSgunzo/superglue) – Tool for write a small file to the beginning of a large file in place
 - [VHSgunzo/ulexec](https://github.com/VHSgunzo/ulexec) – A tool for loading and executing PE on Windows and ELF on Linux from memory written in Rust
 - [VHSgunzo/uruntime](https://github.com/VHSgunzo/uruntime) – Universal RunImage and AppImage runtime with SquashFS and DwarFS supports
+- [VHSgunzo/wrappe](https://github.com/VHSgunzo/wrappe) –  Packer for creating self-contained single-binary applications from executables and directories.
+Distribute your application without the need for an installer, with smaller file size and faster startup than many alternatives 📦
 - [VirusTotal/yara-x](https://github.com/VirusTotal/yara-x) – A rewrite of YARA in Rust.
 - [Void-ux/pixelsort](https://github.com/Void-ux/pixelsort) – CLI image manipulation tool to pixel sort images
 - [Watfaq/clash-rs](https://github.com/Watfaq/clash-rs) – custom protocol network proxy